7 Tips For Buying A Manufactured Home

 5. Inspection, Insurance, Warranty

 When buyers ask me, whether or not they should have an inspection done on a Manufactured/Mobile Home they are interested in, my response is a resounding “YES!”
 Not only do many lenders require an inspection to be done, but even if you’re paying cash for a home, an inspection gives you ease of mind.
 While we’re talking about peace of mind, Manufactured/Mobile Home Insurance is also something you should research prior to purchase.
 Not all Insurance Companies cover Manufactured/Mobile Homes, so it’s important to be proactive.
 I also recommend a home warranty of some sort.
 First American offers a great home warranty for home buyers.
 It’s very affordable and worth every penny if an appliance goes decides to stop working.
+You can also read some home warranty review experts who have penned down the pros and cons.

 6. Speak with the Park Manager and Park Residents